 That is me, Jonathan…channeling my inner mushroom by posing in front of a yurt skylight.
 Here are answers to FAQs about my job:

 Q: How much do you teach?
 A: It depends.
-I have a 50% teaching/50% research appointment.
-The time I spend on each, however, changes constantly.
+I have a 50% teaching/50% research appointment, at present, but the appointments will change in 2018 when I assume the role as Director of the Itasca Biological Station & Laboratories in northern MN.
+The time I spend on these roles changes constantly.
 Most people visualize a professor in the classroom, but my job is at an interface of teaching and research.
 I teach two courses, at present, and I rotate teaching other courses.
 The research is a big deal, however, and it keeps my teaching at the cutting edge.
 That is a key benefit to undergraduate students who take advantage of research opportunities.
 I also train graduate students and postdocs, a constant role with no credit hours.
 My job is like doing improv while driving a bus – there is no formula, but a crowd is along for the ride.
+Pretty soon, I'll change that metaphor to suit Itasca...perhaps driving a Voyageur canoe.

 Q: How do you pay for research?
 A: Grants and contracts.
 I compete, usually with collaborative teams, for grants from the National Science Foundation (NSF), Department of Agriculture (USDA), and Department of Energy (DOE), along with other sources, some State- or University-level initiatives such as MnDRIVE.
 For externally-sponsored grants, the University takes a cut at a negotiated indirect cost recovery rate.
 I use the remainder to pay salaries, supplies, equipment, and travel.
 My annual operating costs are similar to those of a small business, and you may be surprised how much research costs.